Lawlee-L/26S2_5206-Group1-AV-Job-Profiles/team-guidelines/team-code-of-conduct.md

 - Coordinating team activities and meetings.
 - Monitoring project progress and deadlines.
 - Supporting task allocation and follow-up.
+- Maintaining task allocation records and the meeting minutes rotation schedule.
 - Encouraging all team members to participate actively.
 - Identifying project blockers and escalating them when necessary.
 - Ensuring that important plans, decisions, and changes are documented.